AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 call to the callee.
 This needs to be multiplied by a "call site weight" beta to reflect the importance of the call site to the caller, and further by some "root method weight" to reflect the importance of the root method to the overall benchmark.
-We currntly use ad-hoc methods to estimate beta and ignore the root method weight, so the full heuristic is:
+We currently use ad-hoc methods to estimate beta and ignore the root method weight, so the full heuristic is:
 ```